Sahyun's Home Page

 Tour Route

-1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street Parking lot located at W. Whitewater and W. Center Streets.
+1. Begin at the Center Street Parking Lot with the Prairie Tillers Mural (Caryl Yasko, 1980) located at W. Whitewater and W. Center Streets.

 Prairie Tiller mural image